smartbugs/smartbugs-wild/README.md

 ## Creation of the dataset

-1. Collect the contract addresses.
+1. **Collection of the contract addresses.**
-We use Google BigQuery to select all the contracts that have at least one transaction.
+We used Google BigQuery to select all the contracts that have at least one transaction.
-We use the following request (also available here: https://bigquery.cloud.google.com/savedquery/281902325312:47fd9afda3f8495184d98db6ae36a40c)
+The collection was performed on the 8th of August 2019.
+We used the following request (also available here: https://bigquery.cloud.google.com/savedquery/281902325312:47fd9afda3f8495184d98db6ae36a40c)
 ```sql
 SELECT contracts.address, COUNT(1) AS tx_count
   FROM `ethereum_blockchain.contracts` AS contracts